MenoData/Time4J/README.md

 Motivation:
 -----------

 Time4J is thought as a complete and high-end replacement for old java classes around java.util.Date, java.util.Calendar and java.text.SimpleDateFormat.
-This project is also intended as first-class alternative to the popular libraries JodaTime and its successor JSR-310 (Threeten) since the target audience of Time4J will not only be business Java developers, but also developers with a more scientific background (for example extended time scale support including leap seconds or - in a future release - historically accurate dates).
+This project is also intended as first-class alternative to the popular libraries JodaTime and its successor JSR-310 (Threeten) since the target audience of Time4J will not only be business Java developers, but also developers with a more scientific background (for example extended time scale support including leap seconds or historically accurate dates).

 Although the new JSR-310 (built in Java 8) is certainly a very useful library for many business developers it also has some severe and intentional limitations.
 Time4J intends to fill all gaps in the future so justifying its co-existence.

 Current state and introduction:
 -------------------------------

-On 2015-03-19 the version v2.3 of Time4J has been finished and released.
-The older version line v1.x is no longer recommended (due to several backward incompatibilities) and has reached end-of-life.
+On 2015-04-30 the version v3.0 of Time4J has been finished and released.
+The older version lines v1.x and v2.x are no longer recommended (due to several backward incompatibilities) and has reached end-of-life.
 Time4J is organized in modules.
 The module **time4j-core** is always necessary.
 Other modules are optional and include:

 - **time4j-olson** which contains some predefined timezone identifiers as enums, enables parsing of localized timezone names and also offers access to historized data of Sun/Oracle-timezones in Java pre 8.
 - **time4j-tzdata** is the timezone repository of Time4J based on the IANA-TZDB
-- **time4j-i18n** for enhanced localization support (especially for formatting of durations)
+- **time4j-i18n** for enhanced localization, formatting and history support
-- **time4j-range** for handling intervals
+- **time4j-range** for handling intervals (needs i18n-module)
-- **time4j-misc** containing other features like alternative clocks or military timezones
+- **time4j-misc** containing other features like sql-support, xml-support, alternative clocks or military timezones
-- **time4j-tool** provides tools for compiling timezone resources

 Standard use cases will be covered by the main package "net.time4j".
 It offers four basic temporal types.